magento/devdocs/src/catalog-service/products.md

 *  Merchant-defined attributes are exposed in a top-level container and indicate their storefront roles.
 Roles include Show on PDP, Show on PLP, and Show on Search Results.

-*  Images are also accessible as a top-level container and can be filtered by roles.
+*  Images are also accessible as a top-level container and can be filtered by their role.
+An image can have a base, small, or thumbnail role.

 <!--- Cross-reference provides full details about Catalog Service capabilities. -->